jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

         )
     ...

-* I change the expectation to use the variable for the minutes
+* I also change the expectation to use this variable for the minutes

   .. code-block:: python